McCafferty

-"McCafferty" is an Irish ballad which originated as a street-ballad about British Army Private Patrick McCaffrey, executed in 1862 for the "fragging" of two officers.
-It is particularly popular in Ireland, where Pvt.
+"McCafferty" (Roud 1148, also known as "McCaffery" or "McKaffery") is an Irish folk ballad about British Army Private Patrick McCaffrey, executed in 1862 for the "fragging" of two officers.
+It is particularly popular in Ireland, where Pte.
 McCaffrey came from, and was recorded by The Dubliners.
 In the British Army it was allegedly a court martial offence to sing the song, but that is a legend.
+In fact, according to A.L.
+Lloyd "during World War II it was adopted as the anthem of a parachute commando regiment, the 2nd Special Air Service."

 The song is set to the traditional Irish tune "Cailín Óg a Stór", which is the same melody used for "The Croppy Boy".

 Story

 Patrick McCaffery was born in County Kildare, Ireland in October 1842.
 Deserted by his father while young, Mrs. McCaffery sent him to England to stay with a friend, Mrs. Murphy of Mossley near Manchester, where, at the age of 12, he started work in a local mill, later moving to Stalybridge.
 On 10 October 1860, aged 18, he took the Queen's shilling and enlisted in the 32nd (Cornwall) Regiment of Foot (Light Infantry).
 After enlistment he was sent to Fulwood Barracks to train with 11 Depot Battalion and then posted to 12 Coy, the 32nd Regiment.